 - In the end, who is the one to deliver the final blow to initiate Ghetsis' complete Villainous Breakdown?
 Whitley, who yells at him that even if he escapes and fools humans again, he will never fool all of the Pokemon he's hurt, for they will never forget him and never forgive him.
 Cue hundreds of Team Plasma's captive Pokemon gathering around Ghetsis and all shooting him a Death Glare until he's reduced to a terrified, Laughing Mad wreck.

 - During the final battle against Lysandre, by gathering his, Y's, Blue's, Diantha's, and Korrina's Key Stones, X Mega Evolves five of his Pokemon at the same time◊ to fight Zygarde and thanks to Xerxer's Heroic Sacrifice, he manages to win.

-- Dollar is pretty strong for an unevolved Meowth.
+- Cent is pretty strong for an unevolved Alolan Meowth.
 At first he can be very sluggish and lazy but in fights he can totally kick ass!